tiberlab/tibercad/manual/Sphinx/Complete/input/Atomistic.rst

 For a  1D mesh, a  periodicity is  always applied in *y* and  *z*  directions.
-As  a  default, a  minimal cell  is  built in  *yz* plane (*x* being  the predefined growth direction).
+As  a  default, the smallest conventional cell  is  built in  *yz* plane (*x* being  the predefined growth direction).
 This   refers to  the case  of  a  quantum well structure.
-The periodicity  vectors are  by  default those of the  minimal  cell  for  the  given material.
-It is  possible  to build   a  supercell in  the  *yz* plane,  by  defining the supercell  size through the **supercell_size_y** and **supercell_size_z**  keywords.
+The periodicity  vectors are  by  default those of the  conventional  cell  for  the  given material.
+It is  possible  to build   a  supercell in  the  *yz* plane,  by  defining the supercell  size through the **supercell_size_x,y,z** ore (better) the **cells_along_x,y,z**  keywords.
 In  this  case, appropriate  periodicity vectors will be  obtained and applied.
-It  is  possible to  add  a  periodicity along the *x* (growth) direction  with the  keyword  *periodicity = true*,   to design a superlattice structure.
+In 1D, it  is  possible to  add  a  periodicity along the *x* (growth) direction  with the  keyword  *periodicity = true*,   to design a superlattice structure.
+In 1D, one can additionally use a possibly non-orthogonal minimal in-plane cell instead of the conventional one by using the option **minimal_cell**.

 For a  2D mesh, the  generated structure is periodical  along  *z* axis.
 It  is  possible to  add  a  periodicity in *x* and *y* directions  with  the  keyword *periodicity = (<x-per>,<y-per>)*, where <x-per> and/or <y-per>  may  be  *true* or  *false*.